Terrific Visions, an essay about Jen Clay

 By Tyler Emerson-Dorsch

 Jen Clay developed her take on friendly aesthetics and cosmic horror to make tangible her childhood monsters.
 Clay promoted her early work by creating immersive and interactive installations and performances and gradually became known for a body of work that holds the paradoxes of human existence in a soft, disarming encounter.
 Her textile pieces often have flaps which, when lifted or turned, reveal a written message conveying a fear, threat or reassurance.
 They always carry with them an uncertainty as to their trustworthiness.
-This direct address engages with the aesthetics and discourse created in the crossovers between the horror genre in popular culture and theorists associated with it, like Victoria Nelson, Eugene Thacker, Max Fisher and science fiction novelist James Vandermeer.
+This direct address engages with the aesthetics and discourse created in the crossovers between the horror genre in popular culture and theorists associated with it, like Victoria Nelson, Eugene Thacker, Max Fisher and science fiction novelist Jeff Vandermeer.

 Her rich multimedia practice manifests monsters and their worlds.
 On the surface, her non-human figures are soft, charming and sweet.
 With hands and feet evoking talons or pincers, appendages drape over the creature’s bulk, and a viewer can peer beneath, where seed sacs lie.
 Often in these crevices phrases hide in curving lines of stitched script.
 Clay first made versions of these amorphous forms to illustrate the hallucinations which populated her childhood.
 Art and behavioral analysis were both fields of study which gave her the ability to understand and communicate those experiences.
 Her research scope widened to encompass many instances of anxieties, fears and phobias experienced in society and culture at large.
 In a world where we find comfort in explanations, she says that she is “most interested in areas where there is no category.”